Contact Lenses

 Shamrock is committed to the highest level of contact lens care and service.
 Following is a list of benefits included with each exam:

-Vision Guarantee – Any additional contact lens vision related visits within 3 months of the initial comprehensive exam are included (if a medical problem caused the vision change, this will be discussed and a medical charge will apply).
-Vision changes after 3 months will require a comprehensive exam in addition to the contact lens exam.
+Vision Guarantee – – Any additional contact lens vision related visits within 3 months of the initial comprehensive exam are included (if a medical problem caused the vision change, this will be discussed and a medical charge will apply).

 We work with most Vision insurance plans and the fees vary, depending on the type of Contact Lens Exam.
 Insurances may offer co-pays or discounts for contact lens exams.
 Contact lens prescriptions are valid for up to 1 year from the date of your contact lens examination.